How to Define a Performance Test Workload

 This task describes how to define a performance test workload.

 Create a performance test.
-For details, see Design a performance test.
+For details, see How to Design a Performance Test.

-From the Performance Center navigation toolbar, click and select Test Management (under Testing).
-Select a performance test in the test management tree and click Edit Test.
+On the My Performance Center navigation bar, select Test Management > Test Plan.
+Select a performance test in the test plan tree and click Edit Test.